jcoreNL/docker-102-workshop/README.md

 ## Container orchestration with Compose

-Now that you have seen how the `--link` option works we can move on to Docker Compose.
+Now that you have seen how creating a network works we can move on to Docker Compose.
 Docker Compose allows you to define a set of containers and some of their characteristics in a single YAML-file, by default called `docker-compose.yml`.
 Using the compose tool you can then